tiagoquin/mac-projet/README.md

 Get here: https://discordapp.com/developers

-Create a bot, give it a fun picture, and then retrieve your token.
+Create a bot, give it a fun picture, and then retrieve your **token**.
 You'll need it later

 You'll have to go to oAuth page to add your bot to your server.
 Give it the right permissions and that's it.